martin0wong/martin0wong/README.md

 # Hi, Martin here

-I'm currently a second-year student at the [University of British Columbia (Vancouver)](https://ubc.ca), pursuing a Bachelor of Science in Computer Science and Statistics.
+I'm currently a third-year student at the [University of British Columbia (Vancouver)](https://ubc.ca), pursuing a Bachelor of Science in Computer Science and Statistics.

 I'm currently exploring the various fields in Computer Science and building up my technical stack.